Skip to content

 SET

-Specifies the value of a variable, the variable is available to the scope of the executing query batch.
+Specifies the value of a variable.
+The variable is available within the scope of the executing query batch.

 SET variable = value